adibarra/fintasy/packages/server/src/services/database/mixins/README.md

 This directory contains mixins for the Database class, enabling modular extension of its capabilities.
-Each mixin should introduce a specific type of functionality.
+Each mixin should introduce only one type of functionality.

-Any mixin in this directory will be automatically loaded into the Database class on init.
+Note: Mixins must be manually added as a superclass of the Database class.